AndrewSmithDev/component-object-model/README.md

 ## Bonus

-If you don't like to use classes here is an alternative way to create a Component Object Model using functional approach.
+If you don't like to use classes here is an alternative way to create a Component Object Model using a functional approach.

 ```tsx
 import { render } from "@testing-library/react";